pkarsy/AutomaticSchoolBellTimer/README.md

 load('timetable.be')
 ```

-restart the module
+restart the module, and check the console messages.

 Go with the browser to the same IP address(or school.local) as previously.
 You will see a "Timetable" button on top, for testing you can choose a time very close to the current time.
 When testing choose * (=ALL) for active days.
 On school, most probably the setting will be 1-5 (Monday-Friday).

 ## STEP 5.
 Connecting the DS3231 real time clock to the board.
-Without a real time clock it is easy for the module to lose the time.
-Example is a power outage, followed by Internet disconnection (The power outage affects the network equipment).
-Or a WIFI password change (Without updating our project).
-With the RTC, the module will continue to work for a long time, until we fix the problem.
-Full instrctions on:
+Without this it is easy for the module to lose the time especially on power outages.
+Installation instrctions on:

 https://github.com/pkarsy/TasmotaBerryTime/tree/main/ds3231

 ## STEP 7.
 Collecting the rest of the hardware.
+Apart from Esp32x board + DS3231 + USB +SSR/Relay we also need(Avoid charging only cables.
+You will not be able to recover the system from WIFI changes.)
 PHOTO-TODO
 - A project enclosure, better to be air tight, to prevent moisture and dust.
-- Esp32x board + DS3231 + USB cable (from the previous steps).
-DO NOT USE A 2 CHARGING ONLY CABLE.
-You will not have any means to recover the system from WIFI changes.
-- A few jumper cables (Warning Use only completely new cables generally are very fragile.`)
+- A few jumper cables.
+Use only unused cables.
 - Alternativelly a screw terminal breakout and simple copper wires.
-PHOTO
+PHOTO TODO
-- SSR (solid state relay) Or a Relay breakout module.
-I personally use an SSR.
-TODO own section WARNING SSR cannot completely break the circuit and allows for a few mA to leak even when inactive.
 - A usb charger.
 No need to be powerful, but it helps to be of good quality, for example from an old phone.
 - A connector for the bell connection.
+PHOTO TODO
-- ON/OFF button
+- ON/OFF switch
 - Optionally an indicator LED.
+When the LED blinks the ESP cannot connect to WIFI.
 You can bye them ready with cables and resistor, or solder one yourself.
 See the dedicated paragraph on how to install it.

 ## STEP 8.
 Assembling the circuit
-the ESP32 is already connected with the DS3231
+the ESP32 is already connected with the DS3231 from step 3
 now locate the GPIO and the GND pins and connect the SSR with the board
-For a relay breakout you will need the 5V output also.
-TODO PHOTO
-For the usb cable you will neet to open a hole and then use some Hot glue or UV-glue or
-even better a screw form aliexepress etc. some gummy to fix it
+For the usb cable you will neet to open a hole and then use some Hot glue/UV-glue/Epoxy putty to fix the cable inside the hole.Or a screw form aliexepress etc.
 TODO photo

+## Step 9.
+Check the assembled box
+Connect the USB cable with the PC and check the functionality of the module.
+If you have not put the taimetable parameters yet, probably it is a good time to do so.

 ## STEP 9. protect the web interface from anauthorized access

 Here are 2 solutions.
 Use both of them if you prefer.

 - Set a Web` Admin Password to access the page. school.local(or IP) → Configuration → Other → Web Admin Password (Login with "admin"/"password").
-The page is not encrypted so not very secure, but it is on LAN only so I guess is OK.
+The page is not encrypted so not very secure, but it is on LAN only, so I guess is OK.

 - Automatically disable the webserver 5min after powerup.
 When you need to access the web interface, unplug the power and connect again.
 Not very secure, but it has the huge advantage of not having another password to remember (after 10 years), and this project is about reliability and maintainability.
 You can add a note on the back of the box (see section recovery)
 Paste this long line to the Tasmota Console: